willow-the/Lesson-One/README.md

 * A picture of the final product.
 Or many pictures if you'd like!
 * An unordered list of ingredients.
 * An ordered list of directions.
-* Links to 3 other suggested recipes .
+* Links to 3 other suggested recipes.
 * A table of nutritional facts (You can make these up if you would like to!)

 >  *Confused by the nutritional facts?
 Look at the [nutritional-facts](https://www.bettycrocker.com/recipes/italian-sausage-lasagna/2601a67c-438d-407a-b163-2f57ede06cb9) on this recipe.*